History of Staff Awards at the University of Waikato Show

 Research Excellence awards are made to academic staff engaged in research.

-Early Career Academic Excellence awards are made to early career academics (up to seven years after the conferment of their PhD) in recognition of excellence in teaching, research and scholarship, and service and external activities.
+Early Career Academic Excellence are made to early career academics (up to seven years after the conferment of their PhD) in recognition of excellence in teaching, research and scholarship, and service and external activities.
 Show Definitions

 For the purposes of staff awards, "teaching" includes only those factors under the control of the staff member.
 Within this limitation, the term "teaching" is broadly defined to encompass classroom and online instruction and communication skills (including practical clinical teaching), team teaching skills, course content and instructional design (if within the scope of the individual’s contribution), Māori and English bilingual teaching ability, quality and relevance of content and teaching materials, relationships with students, organisational skills, assessment of students, and graduate and postgraduate supervision - as appropriate to the staff member's teaching area and responsibilities.